surminus/surminus.com/content/blog/why-you-should-write-a-cli-tool-for-your-org.md

 in the hope everyone would choose to migrate across.

-While I had very positive feedback, in the end we had to delete the old scripts so we weren't supporting two sets of tools.
+While I had very positive feedback, in the end we had to delete the old scripts so we weren't supporting two sets of tools, and forced the remaining engineers to use the new shiny tool instead.

 This taught me that most engineers will not explore alternatives until it directly impacts them.
-This is because most people are focused on the work, not the tools, and highlighted than having engineers focused on tools _as the work_, is absolutely vital to reducing that drag.
+This is because most people are focused on the work, not the tools, and this highlighted that having engineers focused on tools _as the work itself_, is absolutely vital to reducing that drag.

 ## Powering up